dobyrch/dbc/README.md

 - GNU make
 - This source code

-Check your distribution's repositories for any missing components.
+Check your distribution's repositories for any missing components (Ubuntu, for example, also requires the `zlib1g-dev` package)

 Once you have everything installed, `cd` to the directory containing the source code for `dbc` and run `make`.
 If all goes well, you should now be the proud owner of a binary named `dbc`.
 While you're at it, also run `make libb.a` to generate the B standard library.